This annual list of the best tutoring franchises was revised and updated on January 3, 2022.

 Huntington Learning Centers take a comprehensive approach to evaluating where each student is at academically so they can tailor learning plans to meet learning needs.
 The company took the bold step of submitting each learning center to the same accreditation organizations for schools, which you won’t find to be the case with most tutoring franchises.
 Student results often improve by 2+ grade levels, and SAT scores improve by an average of 200 points.

-Founded by Dr. Raymond J. Huntington and his wife Eileen in 1977 and franchising since 1985, there are currently 302 locations (up from the previous year’s total of 298), of which 16 are company-owned and all are located in the US.
+Founded by Dr. Raymond J. Huntington and his wife Eileen in 1977 and franchising since 1985, there are currently 285 locations (down from the previous year’s total of 302), of which 14 are company-owned and all are located in the US.

 9. GradePower Learning